jdglaser/dnd-health-tracker/README.md

 + view the OpenAPI docs at http://localhost:3000/api/v1/docs
 + view the interactive swagger docs at http://localhost:3000/api/v1/docs/swagger

+### Local test data

+If the app is running in a [local environment](https://github.com/jdglaser/dnd-health-tracker/blob/main/src/common/app_config.py#L9), every time the app starts up it runs DDL and loads the [briv.json](briv.json) data into the database using the [migrations/setup.sql](migrations/setup.sql) script and the methods in the [src/character/character_controller.py](src/character/character_controller.py) class.
+Additionally, whenever the app shuts down, the database will be torn down using the [migrations/teardown.sql](migrations/teardown.sql) script.

+Normally, in a real app, we'd use a database migration tool like [Flyway](https://flywaydb.org/) to handle migrations.

 ## Test Coverage

 Unit and integration tests are primarily focused on the `character/hit-points` endpoints.